FoolCode/Theme/README.md

 	Returns a new builder.
 It's used to create the HTML.

-* __$theme->createAssetManager()__
+* __$theme->getAssetManager()__

-	Returns a new asset manager.
+	Returns the asset manager.
 It's used to load and edit the content of the package that the user will download, like stylesheets and images.

 #### Builder